 So basically Adam Smith was referring to infrastructure and education, which in our day encloses the promotion of research and development.
-Add to that Smithsonian insight what had already been reached under Count Bismarck (1815-1898): a compulsory system of worker's accident insurance, a compulsory national health insurance, and likewise insurance for old age and disability.
+Add to that Smithsonian insight what had already been reached under Count Bismarck in Germany at the end of the 19th century: a compulsory system of worker's accident insurance, a compulsory national health insurance, and likewise insurance for old age and disability.
 Add the ideas of distributing the wealth harvested by productive gains more broadly and of giving workers more of a say in their factories' matters, and add the resolve to stimulate and cushion structural change by state intervention and to insure those who loose their jobs against destitution.
 Finally: Add the resolve to be open-minded for new challenges, for example for finding market-based ways of internalising external costs like pollution of the environment and of finding the path to a "green", ecological Social Market Economy - and you have more than just the contours of the Social Market Economy Germany has arrived at today.

-9. Germany did well with her version of Social Market Economy.
+- 11. Germany did well with her version of Social Market Economy.
 It did provide prosperity for all.
-We embraced the world market - and it embraced us.
-We cooperated regionally, and the European integration has been a success story ever since - good news for a world www.horstkoehler.de 4 twice set in flames by European wars.
-We have had our share of folly and market failure, too - whenever the Wall Street wizards came up with a particularly foul credit default swap or collateralized debt obligation, they would say: the German\Landesbanken [state banks] will buy it.
+We embraced the world market and it embraced us.
+We cooperated regionally, and the European integration has been despite the current crisis a success story ever since good news for a world twice set in flames by European wars.
+We have had our share of folly and market failure, too whenever the Wall Street wizards came up with a particularly foul credit default swap or collateralized debt obligation, they would say: the German_Landesbanken [state banks] will buy it.
 And our Social Market Economy had its phases of governmental overreach, of political micromanagement coupled with the illusion that state bureaucrats could know and anticipate what only the free choices made by millions of customers and producers can settle.
 All that is on record, in the books, and even on debate now and then, for each new generation of citizens and politicians are entitled to their own mistakes, even if the latter are not that new.
 I don't want to dwell on this systematically.
-Let me just add some ad hoc observations regarding questions that I think might be interesting for you, as decision-makers in the United Republic of Tanzania here and now.
-There are three points I'd like to stress:
+Let me just add some ad hoc observations regarding questions that I think might be interesting for you, as decision-makers in the Ghana here and now.
+There are four points I'd like to stress: - 12.
+One: The rule of law is crucial for every Social Market Economy's success.